cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 ```

 {% note success Try it out %}
-To try out the example above yourself, fork the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example project and place the above AWS CodeBuild configuration in `buildspec.yml`.
+To try out the example above yourself, fork the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example project and place the above {% url "AWS CodeBuild" https://aws.amazon.com/codebuild/ %} configuration in `buildspec.yml`.
 {% endnote %}

 **How this action works:**

 How this buildspec works:

-- On push to this repository, this job will run an Amazon Linux container.
-- Our code is cloned from our GitHub repository.
-- Our action runs as follows:
-  - Install dependencies (npm/yarn)
-  - Start the web server (`npm start:ci`)
-  - Run the tests against Electron

-- On *push* to this repository, this job will provision and start AWS-hosted Linux instance with Node.js for running the outlined `pre_build` and `build` for the declared commands within the `commands` section of the configuration.
+- On *push* to this repository, this job will provision and start AWS-hosted Amazon Linux instance with Node.js for running the outlined `pre_build` and `build` for the declared commands within the `commands` section of the configuration.
-- AWS CodeBuild will checkout our code from our GitHub repository.
+- {% url "AWS CodeBuild" https://aws.amazon.com/codebuild/ %} will checkout our code from our GitHub repository.
 - Finally, our `buildspec.yml` configuration will:
   - Install npm dependencies
-  - Build the project (`npm run build`)
-  - Start the project web server (`npm start`)
+  - Start the project web server (`npm start:ci`)
   - Run the Cypress tests within our GitHub repository within Electron.

 # Testing in Chrome and Firefox with Cypress Docker Images